Supporting imagery

 Tiles

 Traditionally known as 8 x 8 pixel bitmaps, tiles are the primary ingredient to build the graphics of the 4th generation.
-Due to its unique attributes, The Neo Geo only draws two types of graphics: fix tiles and sprites.
+Due to its unique attributes, the Neo Geo only draws two types of graphics: fix tiles and sprites.
 Thus, tiles are encoded and stored separately depending on the graphic type.
 In both cases, each pixel is encoded using 4 bits (in other words, 4 bpp), meaning it can select up to 15 colours plus transparency.

 The CPU may update Palette RAM at any moment, but it should only do so during blanking periods.
 Otherwise, a snowing effect will appear.